5-cylinder diesel engine

 - 7. Expansion tank of the cooling system

-- 8. Filling tank for power steering and ride height control
+- 8. Power steering and ride height control reservoir

-On vehicles with a 6-cylinder engine (142 kW) The oil filler hole is on the left side.
+On vehicles with a 6-cylinder engine (142 kW), the oil filler hole is located on the left side.

-The fuel tank is located on the left side of the engine compartment.
+The filler tank is located on the left side of the engine compartment.

-Maintaining a normal fluid level in the filler reservoir is essential to the smooth operation of the power steering and ride height control.
+Maintaining the correct fluid level in the reservoir is essential for the smooth operation of the power steering and ride height control.

-On vehicles with ride height control, the oil level depends on the load.
-Therefore, check the oil level only when the car is not loaded as follows.
+On a vehicle with a ride height control, the oil level depends on the load.
+Therefore, check the oil level only when the vehicle is unloaded as follows.

-1. Let the engine run for approximately 2 minutes.
-In this case, the front wheels must be in a straight line.
+1. Let the engine run for about 2 minutes, with the front wheels in a straight-ahead position.

-2. Stop the engine and check the oil level immediately.
+2. Turn off the engine and check the oil level immediately.

-3. Let the engine run for approximately 2 minutes.
-In this case, the front wheels must be in a straight line.
+3. Let the engine run for about 2 minutes, with the front wheels in a straight-ahead position.

-4. Stop the engine and check the oil level immediately.
+4. Turn off the engine and check the oil level immediately.

-5. To control, unscrew the cap with the oil dipstick.
-The fluid level must always be between the marks "min" And "max".
-When the level drops to the mark "min" add branded hydraulic fluid (Audi part number: G 002 000) and check the system for leaks.
+5. To check, unscrew the cap plug with the dipstick.
+The fluid level should always be between the "min" and "max" marks.
+If the level drops to the "min" mark, add branded fluid for hydraulic systems (audi catalog number: G 002 000) and check the system for leaks.

 4- and 5-cylinder engines, 6-cylinder V-engine